mohamedallam1991/awesome-go/README.md

 - [appy](https://github.com/appist/appy) - An opinionated productive web framework that helps scaling business easier.
 - [Banjo](https://github.com/nsheremet/banjo) - Very simple and fast web framework for Go.
 - [Beego](https://github.com/beego/beego) - beego is an open-source, high-performance web framework for the Go programming language.
+- [Bud](https://github.com/livebud/bud) - The Full-Stack Web Framework for Go, that compiles to a single binary.
 - [Buffalo](https://gobuffalo.io) - Bringing the productivity of Rails to Go!
 - [Confetti Framework](https://confetti-framework.github.io/docs/) - Confetti is a Go web application framework with an expressive, elegant syntax.
 Confetti combines the elegance of Laravel and the simplicity of Go.
 - [Echo](https://github.com/labstack/echo) - High performance, minimalist Go web framework.